adhithyakrishna/adhithyakrishna.github.io/content/en/notes/k8s_for_absolute_beginners/k8s_services.md

 {{< img src=/notes/k8s_for_absolute_beginners/Clipboard_2022-10-30-11-52-59.png title="K8s Services" caption="https://www.udemy.com/course/learn-kubernetes/" alt="K8s services" width="700px" position="center" >}}

-Kuberentes creates a service that can **_spans across all the nodes_** in the cluster and maps the target port to the same nodeport on all the nodes in the cluster, without having to do any additional configurations.
+Kubernetes creates a service that can **_spans across all the nodes_** in the cluster and maps the target port to the same nodeport on all the nodes in the cluster, without having to do any additional configurations.
 This way the application can be accessed using the IP of any node by using the same port number.

 To summarize – in ANY case whether it be a single pod in a single node, multiple pods on a single node, multiple pods on multiple nodes, the service is created exactly the same without having to do any additional steps during the service creation.